krolingo/mDNSResponder_on_FreeBSD/README.md

 ## 👨‍💻 **Contributing**
-Feel free to open an issue or submit a pull request if you encounter any issues or have suggestions for improvements. 😎
+Feel free to open an issue or submit a pull request if you encounter any issues or have suggestions for improvements. 😎 Also, you will need to change the username or move your scripts to /usr/local/bin.

 ---